 Additionally, low-income children are at particular risk of falling through the cracks of our oral health care system.

 Caregivers of high-risk young children will often know what they should do, but they often aren’t motivated to do it.
-Do it!
-It will certainly unfold new opportunities, and might even be transformative in shaping your future career.

 Weber-Gasparoni and her team of clinicians and researchers have been working to meet these three challenges.

 “It is essential that we understand the psychology of motivation and for us to use educational strategies that actually change behaviors,” Weber-Gasparoni said.

 Weber-Gasparoni has been using a particular psychological theory of motivation, self-determination theory, which has been particularly effective at changing behavioral patterns related to preventing early childhood caries.
 This psychological theory relies on the caregiver personally and autonomously buying-in to what should be done by having a health care professional develop a personal relationship with the caregiver that improves their confidence and competence in carrying out a given task.
 These interventions and preventive strategies for reducing the risk of cavities begin even before a child is born during pregnancy and throughout the first several years of the child’s life.

 The team’s preliminary studies have been promising as they showed that interventions designed to improve the parent or caregiver’s autonomy, confidence, and buy-in effectively changed several desirable oral health behaviors for the prevention of early childhood caries among their children.